-After that they generally ask me a series of questions about my trading style and how I feel about the market in general.
-Often they will tell me about their own forays into trading and then say something like this…
+Because I’ve been involved in the market for so long, people often ask me about my trading style and how I feel about the market in general.
+Occasionally, they will tell me about their own forays into trading and some will even say something like this…

-“I have been paper trading for about six months now, and I am KILLING IT!!!
-I am thinking about quitting my job and starting to trade full-time.
+“I have been paper trading for about six months now, and I am killing it!
+I’m thinking about quitting my job and starting to trade full-time.
 By the way, where is the local Ferrari dealership?”

-Since I like to see people in terrible pain and suffering, I always encourage them to “go for it!”
-(Just kidding).
+Since I like to see people suffer, I always encourage them to go for it! (jk).

-I am no fan of paper trading because it gives you an artificial sense of detachment from your trades, both losses as well as wins, since you are not using real money.
+I am not a fan of paper trading because without real money on the line you get an artificial sense of detachment from your trades, both wins, and losses.

-Almost every person out there will change their “real money” trading methodology once they experience the euphoria of a winning trade or the depression of a losing one.
+Almost everyone will change their paper trading methodology once they experience the euphoria of a winning trade or the depression from a losing one.

-Occasionally I will find someone from a very “rules based” background (think engineers, airline pilots, etc) who will actually trade real money the same way that they paper trade, but for vast majority of people, they just can’t.
+Sometimes I’ll meet a person that comes from a rules-based background (think engineers, airline pilots, etc) who will actually trade real money the same way that they paper trade, but for the majority of people, they just can’t.

-Being young and foolish, I also remember thinking, “what the hell does all this crap have to do with trading?
-You buy a stock, if it goes up, you make money, and if it goes down, you lose.”
+Being young and foolish, I thought, “what the hell does all this crap have to do with trading?
+You buy a stock, if it goes up, you make money.
+If it goes down, you lose.”

-Needless to say, the point of that book was to try to save the novice trader from blowing their account out before they really began to understand how important emotions, mindset, and pre-conceived perceptions about the market are in their trading success.
+Needless to say, the point of his book was to try to save the novice trader from blowing their account out before they really began to understand how emotions, mindset, and pre-conceived perceptions about the market can affect their trading success.
 Those who paper trade can never understand that.

-It is like trying to find out what sugar tastes like without actually tasting it.
+It’s like trying to understand what sugar tastes like without actually tasting it.
 You can read about it, you can talk to friends about it, you can study its molecular structure, but until you actually take some and put it on your tongue, you can never know what it really is all about.

-So to that would-be trader I suggest a better alternative, which is to trade with a very small amount of money.
-Even if you are only risking $50 or $100 dollars on a trade I believe it will tell you more about your abilities in trading than any amount of paper trading.
+So to those would-be traders, I suggest a better alternative, which is to trade with a very small amount of money.
+Even if you are only risking $50 or $100 dollars on a trade I believe it will tell you more about your ability to trade than any amount of paper trading will.

 It will give you “skin in the game” and focus your trading.
-It also gives you time to build a methodology, which if proven sound over time, can be scaled up as your trading experience and account equity grow.
+It will also give you time to build a sound method, which if proven profitable, can be scaled up as your trading experience and account equity grow.